Mission & History

-Local preservationist Mary Louise Christovich and group of dedicated citizens formed Save Our Cemeteries as an advocacy organization in response to the proposal.
+Local preservationist Mary Louise Christovich and a group of dedicated citizens formed Save Our Cemeteries as an advocacy organization in response to the proposal.
 Eventually, Save Our Cemeteries partnered with the Archdiocese by assisting with fundraising, creating awareness, and recruiting professional masons to assist.
-Demolition was halted, and the walls were not only saved, but stabilized and repaired.
+Demolition was halted, and the walls were not only saved but stabilized and repaired.

 Save Our Cemeteries quickly realized the problem of cemetery neglect was not limited to just one cemetery and began working towards restoring tombs and vaults throughout the city.

 Key accomplishments of Save Our Cemeteries include: